saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 ### Test case

 The test cases are plain shell scripts which contains assertions.
-An assertion is simply a call to the `expect` bash function, which takes as parameters the expected output and the arguments to be forwarded to the `pjdfstest` binary.
+An assertion is a call to the `expect` bash function, which takes as parameters the expected output and the arguments to be forwarded to the `pjdfstest` binary.
 The binary then executes the syscall and send its result back to the `expect` function, which compares the output with what's expected,